• Skip to primary navigation

 Description

-Make these chocolate cake pops from scratch with a moist chocolate cake and chocolate frosting (perfect if you have leftover cakes) for around 20 cake pops.
+Make these chocolate cake pops from scratch using a moist chocolate cake and a simple chocolate frosting.
+Perfect for birthdays, parties, and using up leftover cake — this recipe makes about 20 cake pops.

 Ingredients